NannyML/nannyml/docs/datasets/multiclass.rst

 ===================

 The dataset's columns are name such that the heuristics NannyML uses to extract metadata can identify them.
-We can see below how to extract metadata
+We can see below how to extract metadata:

 .. code-block:: python